sumeetpatil/KeepAliveTest/README.md

 ## Solution
 1. The socket API (java and apache) traditionally does not support to configure the keepalive times, they only allow to turn it on.
-2. Used the below code to set Socket Config
+2. Used the below code to turn on keepalive
 3. Changed the OS level params.
 Config shown below is for MacOS.
 The configuraion is in milliseconds

 ```